-At least 14 dead in Alabama tornado, toll expected to rise
+At least 22 dead in Alabama tornado, toll expected to rise: media

-(Reuters) - At least 14 people, some of them children, died after a tornado swept through Lee County, Alabama on Sunday, and the death toll was expected to rise as rescuers searched through the rubble of destroyed homes, authorities said.
+(Reuters) - At least 22 people, some of them children, died after a tornado swept through Lee County, Alabama on Sunday, and the death toll was expected to rise as rescuers searched through the rubble of destroyed homes, authorities and media said.

 Emergency workers faced a grim night of pulling the dead and injured from the wreckage of homes and businesses.